AntiKippi/gnome-shell-extension-sane-airplane-mode/README.md

 Make airplane mode sane again!
 This extension gives you better control over the airplane mode.
 Or at least it is my attempt to make a utterly broken airplane mode implementation somewhat sane to handle.
 With this extension you can turn off the annoying "Bluetooth gets turned on when I disable airplane mode" behavior.

 ## Known limitations

  - When in airplane mode, I found no way to distinguish turning on Bluetooth from turning off airplane mode (Any help is welcome here).
    This means when you turn on Bluetooth when in airplane mode the following happens:
    - When "Enable Wi-Fi" is enabled Wi-Fi gets enabled even tough you only wanted to toggle Bluetooth.
    - When "Enable Bluetooth" is disabled Bluetooth won't turn on.
- - When choosing not to enable both Bluetooth and Wi-Fi airplane mode might get reactivated.
-Although this behavior (at least on my machine) is only observed the first time disabling airplane mode, since then it works perfectly well.
+ - When choosing not to enable both Bluetooth and Wi-Fi airplane mode _might_ get reactivated.
+ - If you change the radio settings too fast (within `DISABLE_RADIO_INTERVAL * MAX_INTERVAL_COUNT` milliseconds), unexpected behavior may occur.
  - This extension has no support for mobile broadband networking since I don't need this feature.
 If support for this is needed please let me know by opening a issue or if you are a developer you might as well create a pull request.